-Friends ask me what restaurant do I recommend, “can I get that recipe”, where did you buy this spice, etc … hence this blog, with some answers, some tips, some suggestions…
+Friends ask me what restaurant do I recommend, “can I get that recipe”, where did you buy this spice, where did you stay in London, how can I master not being overwhelmed when throwing a party at home etc … hence this blog, with some answers, some tips, some suggestions…

 I LOVE to entertain at home and no matter how many times I promise myself this time I will write down what I cooked, I never do.
 So I hope with this space I will finally have a record.
 The planning of a dinner party, afternoon tea party or “just” drinks, is a real joy for me!
 Setting the table: choosing table cloths, plates, bowls, glasses and flowers, gives me a high.
 My favorite moment: lighting the candles 15 minutes before guests arrival, tasting the wine, 5 minutes breathing in and out, everything is ready, planned with precision – dingdong – first guests are here, the show starts.
 What a thrill!
 I share with you some tricks for hosting without stress.

 Why “leeks and high heels”?
 My dad’s favorite vegetable were leeks and I always am in high heels especially when cooking.

 16 December 2017 – Le Soir & De Standard newspapers – My main course recipe for Bio Planet, Classic reinvented for the holidays.

 6 December 2017 -Weekend Knack Online – my tips and tricks and recipes of course, for stressfree yet festive holiday dinners.
 Shared online & social media.

 17 June 2017 – De Morgen newspaper- Article about dad and his influence on today’s young chefs.